MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-mega-hack-how-to-download-install.md

 ---
 pageSlug: geometry-dash-mega-hack-how-to-download-and-install
-title: "Geometry Dash Mega Hack: How To Download & Install"
+title: "Geometry Dash Mega Hack: How To Download & Install (2024)"
 desc: Mega Hack is a Geometry Dash mod by Absolute.
 The latest version is Mega Hack v8 Pro and is available on the Steam version of Geometry Dash for Windows.